Habitat for Humanity in need of volunteers

 The Celadon Club will host The Friends of Fort Fremont Fall Fundraiser from 6-8:30 p.m.
 Friday, Sept.
 8.

-There will be beer, wine, appetizers, music by Beaufort DJ Steve Curless and an auction.
-The Celadon Club is donating two family 6-month memberships and two spa packages (facial & massage) to the auction.
+Thre will be beer, wine, appetizers, music by Beaufort DJ Steve Curless and an auction.
+The Celadon Club is donating two family 6-month memberships and two spa packages (facial and massage) to the auction.
 There will be many other items to bid on too.

-Tickets are $30 per person and can be purchased at www.fortfremont.org.
+Tickets are $30 per person and must be purchased by Friday, Sept.
+1, at www.fortfremont.org.

 The Celadon Club is at 61 Celedon Drive on Lady’s Island.